Swiss Safe 120-Piece Review

 The Swiss Safe is a medium quality, general-purpose first aid kit.
 It comes in a heavy nylon carrying case and opens fully to reveal its contents.
 The supplies are mostly of reasonable quality, though we were unimpressed with the flimsy fabric triangular bandage.
 The included extra items, such as the glow stick, cold compress, compass, and emergency blanket were all of lesser quality than we would hope for, and we found removing these items was a good choice unless you are just going to leave the kit in the back of your car.

-The Swiss Safe kit is useful as it has a number of items and comes with good quantities, making it a good option for a home first aid kit or one you keep in the car for roadside emergencies.
+The Swiss Safe kit has a good variety of supplies and comes with good quantities, making it a good option for a home first aid kit or one you keep in the car for roadside emergencies.
 There are a lot of bandages, so this kit anticipates a lot of minor wounds and actually has two CPR masks (one is included in the mini pocket-sized kit), adding extra protection to the rescuer when performing rescue breathing during CPR on a victim.
-Some of the novelty items would be unnecessary if camping, and we would recommend taking them out, but for the general home or car kit leaving them in presents no major problem, and having a compass or a sewing kit handy might prove useful at some point.
+Some of the novelty items would be unnecessary if camping, and we would recommend taking them out.
+But for the general home or car kit leaving them in presents no major problem, and having a compass or a sewing kit handy might prove useful at some point.

 Versatility